This article has links to products and services we love, which we may make commission from.

 Wondering what to wear in Dubai?
 Look no further!
-This guide details the best Dubai packing list items, explains the reasons for the rules and gives examples of how to dress in all areas of the country so you can have fun without the worry!
+This guide details the best Dubai packing list items, explains the reasons for the rules and gives examples of how to dress in all areas of the country so you can have fun without worry!

-The United Arab Emirates is a Muslim country which follows the Sha’aria law.
+The United Arab Emirates is a Muslim country that follows the Sha’aria law.
 All tourists and residents are required to dress modestly, no matter how hot the climate.
 That is why a lot of people wonder how to dress in Dubai before they book their trip.

 A tourist will not end up in prison if they aren’t dressed properly.
 They might get some stern looks from other people and a security guard would kindly advise them to cover up but it’s not worth offending the locals.

 When you’re visiting any country, it’s always good to obey their laws and respect the local culture.
 So let’s take a look at how to dress in Dubai.
+We’ve also provided links to outfits so you can buy online before you fly.

 What to Wear in Dubai